ACNE SCAR TREATMENT SINGAPORE

 Side effects and recovery from acne scar protocols

-Common, in most patients:
+Common, in many patients:

 • Mild redness 30-60 minutes post-session, settles to baseline within 2-4 hours.